jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 I have to involve text code in explanations about access.
 What about interface lines
 What about calls to clauses?
 Well... maybe if calls to clauses doesn’t work too well I may just forbid it...?
-Does that have major consequences?
+Might that have major consequences?

 Wow, this also involves GETTING information about the diagram at run time too.